wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

 = 4.1.3.1 =
+* [update] Our shortcode now supports an offset for the counters, that allows you to indicate any previous visits not tracked by Slimstat.
 * [Fix] A fatal error message was being displayed if a tag or a category did not exist anymore in WordPress, and Slimstat would attempt to calculate its permalink.

 = 4.1.3 =